lliendo/PyZ80/README.rst

 This project relies on the SimpleFSM module which is not available on PyPI and can be found `here <https://github.com/lliendo/SimpleFSM>`_

-Currently only a few tests are green and the code itself is not able to execute any full program.
-Few remaining instructions and unit tests are under development.
+At the moment only a few tests are green and the code itself is not able to execute any full program.
+A few remaining instructions and a battery of unit tests are under development.

 Installation
 ------------

-It is strongly recommended to use a `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ Clone and install SimpleFSM mentioned above and if you're using a fresh virtualenv, activate it.
+It is strongly recommended to use a fresh `virtualenv <https://virtualenv.pypa.io/en/latest/>`_.
+Clone and install SimpleFSM mentioned above and if you're using a virtualenv, activate it.

 .. code-block:: bash